 You may think you can’t control this aspect of your speech.
 But you can.
-Stay tuned to learn how to give a great presentation with maximum audience impact.
+Stay tuned to learn how to give a great presentation with the most audience impact.

 Let’s start with a look at the art of giving a good presentation.

 6 Top Tips for Giving a Good Presentation

 Use these powerful public speaking techniques to deliver a presentation that makes a difference.
 In this chapter’s tips for giving a presentation, you’ll learn how to:

 - Captivate your audience by telling a story.

 - Have a good start (and killer close).